We’ve all heard of Burgundy and Tuscany, but what about Kosovo and Israel?Read more...

-The traditional village of Brajčino, perched on the edge of Pelister National Park less than 5km from the border with Greece, the village of Brajčino can claim to be the first ecotourism initiative in North Macedonia.
-Pristine and picturesque, it has an idyllic location away from the hustle and bustle of city life and is protected by the Baba massif and with a view onto Lake Prespa.
-It has good access to the glacial lakes atop the range and from there to Pelister summit and the mountain huts.
-It is easily accessible by car or by bus from Bitola (two daily) or Resen (several daily).
+The traditional village of Brajčino, perched on the edge of Pelister National Park less than 5km from the border with Greece, can claim to be the first ecotourism initiative in North Macedonia.
+Pristine and picturesque, it has an idyllic location away from the hustle and bustle of city life, and is protected by the Baba massif, with a view on to Lake Prespa.
+It offers good access to the glacial lakes atop the range and from there to Pelister summit and the mountain huts.
+It is easily accessible by car, or by bus from Bitola (two daily) or Resen (several daily).
 It is also the starting point for the longer day or overnight hike to Hotel Molika via Pelister National Park.